 For example, casinos must (without limitation):

-- Take all reasonable precautions to ensure food safety,
+- Take all reasonable food preparation and storage precautions to ensure food safety and prevent food poisoning, E. coli, and salmonella,

-- Keep the furniture and fixtures in good repair,
+- Keep the fixtures and furniture stable and in good repair,

 - Maintain adequate security,